Learn how long it takes to register as a patent attorney and how much it costs.

 Steps to apply for registration

-- Submit your academic qualifications for approval
+- Submit your application for approval to the Board for academic qualifications

-- Submit your knowledge requirements for approval
+- Submit your knowledge requirements to the Board for approval

 - Pay the registration fee